insideout10/wordlift-docs/docs/key-concepts.rst

 Annotating contents, also known as *semantic enrichment* or *lifting*, creates metadata that computers can understand.
-Just like in forensic science human fingerprints are used to identify humans in the scene, in computer science we use semantic fingerprints to tell computers what we're talking about.
+Just like in forensic science human fingerprints are used to identify humans appearing on a crime scene, in computer science we use semantic fingerprints to tell computers what `entities`_ we're referring to.

-WordLift re-uses these semantic fingerprints for adding Schema.org markup and for re-purposing contents using Widgets.
+WordLift re-uses these semantic fingerprints for adding Schema.org markup and for re-purposing contents using `Widgets`_.

 Widget